FunkeDope/airgradient-pre-soldered-4.2-influxdb/README.md

 You will also need to update `lineProtocol` to match your system.

 **TODO:**
-Add a scheme for InfluxDB to make this just work OOB.
+Add a schema for InfluxDB to make this just work OOB.

-## Grafana Database
+## Grafana Dashboard
 Inside the `grafana-dashboard` folder is a JSON config file as a jumping off point.
 It should look like this:

 ![Grafana Dashboard](grafana-dashboard/dash.png?raw=true)